RUSSIA: Two criminal trials, three criminal investigations

 Christensen has not been added to the Rosfinmonitoring list of "terrorists and extremists" as of 20 February.

-On 4 September 2017 the European Court of Human Rights in Strasbourg (ECtHR) sent questions on Christiansen's case (Application No. 39417/17) to all the parties involved, including the Russian government (see F18News 7 November 2017 http://www.forum18.org/archive.php?article_id=2332).
-These related to whether his arrest and detention breached Articles 5 ("Right to liberty and security"), 9 ("Freedom of thought, conscience and religion"), and 14 ("Prohibition of discrimination") of the European Convention on Human Rights and Fundamental Freedoms (see http://hudoc.echr.coe.int/
+On 4 September 2017 the European Court of Human Rights in Strasbourg (ECtHR) sent questions on Christensen's case (Application No. 39417/17) to all the parties involved, including the Russian government (see F18News 7 November 2017 http://www.forum18.org/archive.php?article_id=2332).
+These related to whether his arrest and detention breached Articles 5 ("Right to liberty and security"), 9 ("Freedom of thought, conscience and religion"), and 14 ("Prohibition of discrimination") of the European Convention on Human Rights and Fundamental Freedoms (see http://hudoc.echr.coe.int/eng?i=001-177365).
+The ECtHR confirmed to Forum 18 that Russia did answer these questions by the deadline for replies of 19 January 2018.

 Oryol: New criminal investigation